Zé Roberto: Bayern Munich and Santos

-In May 2002, he joined Bayern Munich for a reported fee of €12 million, signing a three-year deal, linking up with emerging German talent Sebastian Deisler and former Leverkusen teammate Michael Ballack.
-With Bayern he claimed the domestic league and cup double three times between 2002 and 2006.
+In May 2002, Zé Roberto joined Bayern Munich for a reported fee of €12 million, signing a three-year deal, linking up with emerging German talent Sebastian Deisler and former Leverkusen teammate Michael Ballack.
+With Bayern, he claimed the domestic league and cup double three times between 2002 and 2006.
 He found his starting spot threatened under new coach Felix Magath and left the club in 2006.
 Following the announcement that he would not return to Bayern Munich, he publicly criticized the club's style of play and predicted struggles if changes were not made.

-Being a free agent Zé Roberto signed through his agent Juan Figer a three year contract with Club Nacional de Football in Montevideo, a club he would never play for.
-On 31 August 2006 it was announced that he would join Santos FC in Brazil for one year. and helped the team to win the 2007 Campeonato Paulista.
-The win was his first title in a Brazilian competition.
+Being a free agent, Zé Roberto signed through his agent Juan Figer a three-year contract with Club Nacional de Football in Montevideo, a club he would never play for.
+In August 2006, it was announced that Zé Roberto would join Santos FC in Brazil for one year.
+He helped the team win the 2007 Campeonato Paulista, his first title in a Brazilian competition.
 He scored seven goals in the 2007 Copa Libertadores, where Santos reached the semi-finals.

-During his time with Santos he appeared in 48 official matches scoring 12 goals, playing for the first time in his career as an attacking midfielder.
+During his time with Santos, Zé Roberto appeared in 48 official matches and scored 12 goals, playing for the first time in his career as an attacking midfielder.

-On 22 June 2007 it was announced, that he will return to Bayern Munich, which paid on million euro to Nacional for a two year loan.
+In June 2007, it was announced that Zé Roberto would return to Bayern Munich, which paid one million euro to Nacional for a two-year loan.
 He stated, "It was as if I’d never been away", en route to winning a fourth domestic double with the Bavarians.
-During Bayern's 2007–08 season, he scored five goals and was influential in Bayern's domestic and cup double.
 The revitalised Zé Roberto demonstrated all his newly acquired skills by scoring five goals and forming a rock-solid partnership with Mark van Bommel in his new role in central defensive midfield.

-He made a successful start to the 2008–09 season – scoring four goals in his first 11 starts.
-He would conclude his second spell at the Bavarian club appearing in 59 league matches scoring nine goals.
+Zé Roberto made a successful start to the 2008–09 season, scoring four goals in his first 11 starts.
+He would conclude his second spell at the club appearing in 59 league matches and scoring nine goals.

 Zé Roberto left the club at the end of the 2009 season after Bayern executives refused to offer him a new two-year deal.

 Hamburger SV

-His contract with Bayern ran until 30 June 2009.
-The club offered him a contract until 2010, though Zé Roberto declined.
-Bundesliga side Hamburger SV officially announced signing Zé Roberto to a two-year contract on 2 July 2009.
-But Der Spiegel reported Hamburg actually paid €4 million sign-on fees to Zé Roberto's agent Juan Figer, which Bayern also paid €1 million in 2007.
-In May 2011, Zé Roberto confirmed that he would not renew his contract with the German team, because he wanted a longer contract than the new one offered by the club.
+Zé Roberto's contract with Bayern ran until 30 June 2009.
+The club offered him a contract until 2010, though he declined.
+Bundesliga side Hamburger SV officially announced his signing to a two-year contract on 2 July 2009.
+Der Spiegel reported that Hamburg actually paid €4 million sign-on fees to Zé Roberto's agent Juan Figer, which Bayern also paid €1 million in 2007.

+In May 2011, Zé Roberto confirmed that he would not renew his contract with the German team as he wanted a longer contract than the new one offered by the club.

 Al-Gharafa

-On 10 July 2011, Zé Roberto signed a two-year contract with the Qatari club Al-Gharafa, where he helped his team win the 2012 Emir of Qatar Cup.
+On 10 July 2011, Zé Roberto signed a two-year contract with the Qatari club Al-Gharafa.